nebari-dev/nebari/docs/source/06_developers_contrib_guide/04_local_development.md

  K9s continuously monitors Kubernetes clusters for changes and provides shortcut commands to interact with the observed resources becoming a fast way to review and resolve day-to-day issues in Kubernetes.
-It's defiitly a huge improvement to the general workflow and a best-t-have tool for debugging yout Kubernets cluster sessions.
+It's definitely a huge improvement to the general workflow and a best-to-have tool for debugging yout Kubernets cluster sessions.

 Installation can be done on a Mac, in Windows, and Linux.
 Instructions